 I learned that the social media world is incredibly fast moving and ever changing.
 The social media landscape is literally changing as you read this.
 What is also rapidly changing is the role that social media plays in marketing and traffic generation.The post-pandemic years, as I discovered, have seen the role of “social marketing” rise to never before seen heights.

 Social media user numbers have continued to grow unabated over the past year, with 326 million new users joining social media between April 2021 and April 2022.
-The average annual growth rate from 2023 to 2025 is forecast to be 3.7 percent.
+The average annual growth rate from 2023 to 2025 is forecast to be 3.7 percent1.

 Because so many millennials grew up with social media platforms like YouTube and Vine (which was shut down in 2016), they were early adopters of newer platforms like TikTok and Instagram when they came out later on.
 Early adopters gravitated towards platforms that allowed them to create content themselves instead of just passively consuming content.

 2022 in particular, has witnessed seismic changes within business investment in various social media referrers as well as massive growth in overall user numbers.
 There were over 4.5 billion social media users around the world in April 2022 .
 An astonishing number, which is likely to increase to around 6 billion by the year 2027.
 The latest figures indicate that well over 9 in 10 internet users now use social media on a monthly basis.
-This level of engagement has created a plethora of advertising, and marketing opportunities for the intelligent marketer.
+This level of engagement has created a plethora of advertising, and marketing opportunities for the intelligent marketer2.
 That equates to annualized growth of 7.5 percent, at an average rate of more than 10 new users each and every second!
-To hit the point home, the world spends more than 10 billion hours using social platforms each day, which is the equivalent of nearly 1.2 million years of human existence.
+To hit the point home, the world spends more than 10 billion hours using social platforms each day, which is the equivalent of nearly 1.2 million years of human existence3.

 Those were certainly staggering numbers.
 I knew social media was very popular, but seeing these figures I felt optimistic.